joyent/joyent-repos/README.md

         rm -rf triton-NNN

-## Maintenance of repos.json files
+## Maintenance of repo manifest files

 The "joyent" org has a *lot* of repositories.
 Trying to keep track of which newly added repositories are relevant for a given repo manifest is tedious.
 The `jr update-manifest MANIFEST-PATH` command is intended to help with this.

-To support this command a manifest should have a `repoCandidateSearch` object something like:
+To support this command a manifest must have a `repoCandidateSearch` object (see the spec above).

-    "repoCandidateSearch": {
-        "description": "public github.com/joyent repos directly relevant to development of TritonDC", "type": "public",
-        "includeArchived": false
-    },

 Periodically one should run `jr update-manifest MANIFEST-PATH` and walk through the interactive steps to add (and/or explicitly exclude) new candidate repos.